Butterfly Pose (Baddha Konasana)

 Reclined Butterfly Pose

-This is a gentle restorative variation of the supta baddhakonasana.
+This is a gentle restorative variation of the baddhakonasana.
 This is practised by lying on the back, which encourages deep relaxation.

 • Start by lying on your back on your yoga mat.